ASE A7 Heating Air Conditioning Practice Test

 Answer A is wrong.
-A cycling clutch switch input is used to engage and disengage the compressor clutch according to the system's low side pressure.
+A cycling clutch switch engages and disengages the compressor clutch according to the system's low side pressure.
 The pressure cycling switch is located on the accumulator or the low side of a system.

 Answer B is wrong.
 Test the condenser for leaks.

 Answer C is wrong.
 Test the evaporator core for leaks.